idkxy/Tamagotchi_Game/README.md

 It will be properly uploaded after some more testing.

 Note from Daisy: We need to decide on the depreciation rate for the stats levels over time and shall i add a variable called coins under pet?
+Also, could I please ask Liam to explain how the points earned works as idk why it says  if pointsearned == 100 pointsearned == 130.
+Thanks!